-I would say it’s a sound collection that focus's on textural resonant sounds that at the same time are very musical and harmonic.
-I love the modeling technology in VS-2 and thought it would be really interesting exploring what other type of sounds its capable of other then string like effects.
+I would say it’s a sound collection that focuses on textural resonant sounds that at the same time are very musical and harmonic.
+I love the modeling technology in VS-2 and thought it would be really interesting exploring what other types of sounds its capable of other than a string like effects.
 So I created percussion sounds, dissonant ambient drones, gestural sound effects, and synthesizer based tones all with a focus on musicality.

 I just finished releasing a record on MakeNoise Records a few months ago.
 It was the first in a series of releases that is based around using the MakeNoise Shared system modular synthesizer.
 Each artist was sent the same small system to compose his or her two pieces on.
 The release format was a 7” clear record.
 So the two pieces could only be around 4:20 in length.
 I recorded my two pieces in August of 2012.
 The main inspiration for these two pieces was derived from the early works of Morton Subotnick..
 I can remember listening to Morton's “Until Spring” and “Wild Bull” records thinking how amazing the timbres and gestures where.
 I loved the unusual places these pieces took me.
 I loved the way everything sounded so organic and rich but at the same time synthesized.
 I also loved how these works almost told a story in that it conjured up so many interesting spaces and images in my mind.'